sjaehn/BSEQuencer/README.md

 * [Ubuntu](https://launchpad.net/ubuntu/+source/bsequencer) by Erich Eickmeyer
 * Check https://repology.org/project/bsequencer/versions for other systems

+Note: This will NOT necessarily install the latest version of B.SEQuencer.
+The version provided depends on the packagers.

+b) Use the latest provided binaries

+Unpack the provided bsequencer-\*.zip or bsequencer-\*.tar.xz from the latest release and copy the BSEQuencer.lv2 folder to your lv2 directory (depending on your system settings, ~/.lv2/, /usr/lib/lv2/, /usr/local/lib/lv2/, or ...).

-b) Build your own binaries in the following three steps.
+c) Build your own binaries in the following three steps.

 Step 1: Clone or download this repository.